 Adaptive Reuse Project

-Another challenge was a two story addition completed in 1995, the floor heights of the 1995 addition did not match the original building.
-There was a 5-6’ difference in height between the levels, they were connected with a series of stairs that did not meet current code.
-The five floor levels needed to be attached and accessible for disables persons, as well as, taking into account visual flow between the spaces.
-During this addition, an existing 80’ long exterior window system was discovered embedded in a wall.
+Another challenge was a two story addition completed in 1995, the heights of the floors did not match the original building.The 5-6′ height difference was connected by a series of stairs.
+The five levels needed to be attached and accessible for disables persons.
+While ensuring visual flow between the spaces.
+The 80’ long exterior window system would be integrated into the design

 Do you have a facility that needs an update?